mydul/ios-application/README.md

 * It's fast (native, built in Swift 5)
 * It's secure (see the [security policy](https://github.com/raivo-otp/ios-application/blob/master/SECURITY.md) for more information)
 * It's open-source (check the [contribution policy](https://github.com/raivo-otp/ios-application/blob/master/CONTRIBUTING.md))
+* You can choose themes easyly in you Raivo apps

 ## Icons